0xNULL // FIELD GLOSSARY // v1.1

 Clipboard System Clipboard Vulnerability

-Windows clipboard is readable by any app — including malicious ones OS
+Windows clipboard is readable by any app — including malicious ones OS / System

 System Clipboard — Unprotected.
 On Windows, anything you copy (Ctrl+C) sits in a shared buffer that any app with basic permissions can silently read at any time — no warning, no prompt.